-- We often see clients asking for coverage for historic absestos claims/deaths
+We often see clients asking for coverage for historic asbestos claims/deaths

 We assess all of the above as standard in our Initial Heathcheck, which covers an overview of your current state, and implications for the insurance premiums you are paying and consequent implementation recommendations, in the following areas.

-- I. Your Past: Adequate reserves for historic risks, Internal and external data for asessing risk, core risk metrics/trends for each class, historic insurers’ solvency II capital coverage/policies still “fit for purpose”?
+- I. Your Past: Adequate reserves for historic risks, Internal and external data for assessing risk, core risk metrics/trends for each class, historic insurers’ solvency II capital coverage/policies still “fit for purpose”?

 - II.
 Your Future: Your Risk appetite, Risk Financing timeframe and Risk exit strategy, statutory obligations / exemptions, Your EMLs (expected maximum losses), their cash-flow/term profile, Insurability, existing hedging, corporate context, non-insurance alternatives